Haoying Xu

 General Information

 Haoying (Howie) Xu received his PhD in management from the University of Illinois Chicago.
 His research is focused on leadership, workplace relationships, and workplace emotions.
-His articles have appeared in various outlets such as Journal of Applied Psychology, Personnel Psychology, Journal of Organizational Behavior, Journal of Management, Human Relations, Journal of Business Ethics, and been featured in practical outlets such as Harvard Business Review, Fortune, and Jerusalem Post.
+His articles have appeared in various outlets such as Journal of Applied Psychology and Personnel Psychology, and been featured in practical outlets such as Harvard Business Review.

 Institutional Service